MattHag/cli-website-analyzer/README.md

 ## Install

 Clone the repository or download the ZIP file.
-Then install the CLI Websit analyzer.
+Then install the CLI Website analyzer.

 ```bash
 make install